mahakmalik/DroneDeliverySystem/README.md

 -	Production like data required and be available in the system prior to start of Unit Testing
 -	In each testing phase, Cycle 3 will be initiated if the defect rate is high in Cycle 2.

+# Testing Documents

+ - A requiremnet tracebility matrix(RTM) is created based on the requiremnets deduced from provided challenge question.
+ - The Test Scenarios are mapped to the requirments specified in RTM.
+ - Functional and Non-Functional Test Scenarios are created.
+ - Test Cases are mapped to each Test Scenario.